cmsc330fall24/fall2024/projects/project1.md

 Relying on Gradescope for testing is poor practice and not recommended.
 Additionally, staff cannot tell you what the semipublic and secret tests are.

-To run public tests locally, first build your code with
+Run all tests locally using

 `dune build`

-Then run all tests in your project using

-`dune runtest -f`

 If you get stuck in an infinite loop, exit the tests using `Ctrl-C`.
 Do *not* use `Ctrl-Z`, as this will only suspend the process, not end it.